cyrraz/plothist/docs/basics/1d_hist.rst

 Efficiency
 ----------

 To plot the ratio between two histograms h1 and h2 when the entries of h1 are a subset of the entries of h2.
-The variances are calculated according to the formula given in :ref:`documentation-statistics-label` (Clopper-Pearson):
+The variances are calculated according to the formula given in :ref:`documentation-statistics-label`:

 .. literalinclude:: ../examples/1d_hist/1d_comparison_efficiency.py
     :language: python